dc6jn/gpx2msfs/README.md

 ## Precompiled Package
 For Windows there is a precompiled package under [Releases](https://github.com/dc6jn/gpx2msfs/releases).

-If you are brave enough to run executable from the internet you are fine.
+If you are brave enough to run executables from the internet you are fine.
 (Just kidding: this version was compiled from my source using [PyInstaller](https://pyinstaller.org/en/stable/index.html).